luetkemj/luetkemj.github.io/_posts/2017-09-02-experiencing-flow.md

 ![](https://media.giphy.com/media/LxPsfUhFxwRRC/giphy.gif)

-After reading the docs a but further I was able to refactor the typing of the last function a bit to be more consistent with the others.
+After reading the docs a bit further I was able to refactor the typing of the last function a bit to be more consistent with the others.

 <img width="541" alt="screen shot 2017-09-02 at 11 16 33 pm" src="https://user-images.githubusercontent.com/925980/30000566-fa58d144-9036-11e7-964d-d7308cbd6b54.png">